huggingface/blog/codeparrot.md

         break
 ```

-When we call `wait_for_everyone` and `unwrap` we make sure that all workers are ready and any model layers that have been added by `prepare` earlier are removed.
+When we call `wait_for_everyone()` and `unwrap_model()` we make sure that all workers are ready and any model layers that have been added by `prepare()` earlier are removed.
 We also use gradient accumulation and gradient clipping that are easily implemented.
 Lastly, after training is complete we run a last evaluation and save the final model and push it to the hub.

 ```Python